jcurl/RJCP.base/msbuild/buildtasks/docs/revision.md

 sections on examples for customization.

-When NuGet projects are consumed, the `RJCP.MSBuildTasks.props` file is normally included first, with the `RJCP.MSBuidlTasks.target` file included last.
+When NuGet projects are consumed, the `RJCP.MSBuildTasks.props` file is normally included first, with the `RJCP.MSBuildTasks.target` file included last.

 ### 4.1.
 Performing Actions Immediately Before the Revision Control Check